Advice for Employees

 There are set rules and time-scales around how employers should inform employees of possible redundancies.
 You should be fully informed and have the right not to be selected unfairly.

 If you feel your employer is not treating you fairly or you’re questioning the way the process is being handled, contact us for a free initial chat.
-A specialist employment solicitor will be able to tell you if something isn’t quite right.
+A specialist employment solicitor will be able to give you some guidance and help.